-Also, my biggest tip is to to sign up for an Amazon Prime Student account (use that link to get a 6 month trial for free!) so you can automatically have cleaning products and paper towels delivered to your door every month.
+Also, my biggest tip is to sign up for an Amazon Prime Student account (use that link to get a 6-month trial for free!) so you can automatically have cleaning products and paper towels delivered to your door every month.
 Makes it so easy to stay stocked up, especially if you don’t have a car on campus.

 33. Disinfectant Wipes

 Pretty self-explanatory.
 I’m partial to the Scentiva wipes because they literally smell like a vacation.